Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 └── src
     ├── main
     |   └── java
+    |       └── password_checker
     |           └── PasswordChecker.java <-------- names are important
     └── test
         └── java
             └── ???.java             <-------- names are important
 ```

-Please refer to the following to find out more: {{< contentlink path="topics/java-specific/project-submission-requirements" >}}
+Please name your project `password_checker` and put your work in the `password_checker` package.

 ## Implement a function that calculates the strength of a password

+Create a function called `password strength`.
+This function should take one parameter (the password) and it should return the strength of the password.

 Here are criteria that are used for judging the strength of a password: